Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 7. In **CatalogService.cds** define the service definition by referncing the *.csn file generated based on SAP OData

+8. Define the service implementation in CatalogService.js file write code to generate type scriopt moduled whcih will act like bridge to communicate to our SAP OData business API.

+9. Generate a Fiori Application using free style with local cap project.

+10. Replace hardcoded credentails with destination.

+11. Create a destination service and maintain destination with name S4HANA because the same we used in our code.

+12. Create mta.yaml file for deployment.

+13. Add the modules srv and ui module.

+14. Add resources as destination and xsuaa.

 </br>
 </br>
 </details>